Wizkiller96/WizBot/docs/guides/linux-guide.md

     Type=simple
     User=$USER
     WorkingDirectory=$PWD/output
-    # If you want Nadeko to be compiled prior to every startup, uncomment the lines
+    # If you want WizBot to be compiled prior to every startup, uncomment the lines
     # below.
 Note  that it's not neccessary unless you are personally modifying the
     # source code.
-    #ExecStartPre=/usr/bin/dotnet build ../src/NadekoBot/NadekoBot.csproj -c Release -o output/
+    #ExecStartPre=/usr/bin/dotnet build ../src/WizBot/WizBot.csproj -c Release -o output/
-    ExecStart=/usr/bin/dotnet NadekoBot.dll
+    ExecStart=/usr/bin/dotnet WizBot.dll
     Restart=on-failure
     RestartSec=5
     StandardOutput=syslog
     StandardError=syslog
-    SyslogIdentifier=NadekoBot
+    SyslogIdentifier=WizBot

     [Install]
-    WantedBy=multi-user.target" | sudo tee /etc/systemd/system/nadeko.service
+    WantedBy=multi-user.target" | sudo tee /etc/systemd/system/wizbot.service
     ```

 3. Make the new service available:
     - `sudo systemctl daemon-reload`
-4. Start Nadeko:
+4. Start WizBot:
-    - `sudo systemctl start nadeko.service && sudo systemctl enable nadeko.service`
+    - `sudo systemctl start wizbot.service && sudo systemctl enable wizbot.service`

 ### Systemd + Script

-This method is similar to the one above, but requires one extra step, with the added benefit of better error logging and control over what happens before and after the startup of Nadeko.
+This method is similar to the one above, but requires one extra step, with the added benefit of better error logging and control over what happens before and after the startup of WizBot.

 1. Locate the project and move to its parent directory
-    - Project location example: `/home/user/nadekobot/`
+    - Project location example: `/home/user/wizbot/`
     - Parent directory example: `/home/user/`
-2. Use the following command to create a service that will be used to execute `NadekoRun.sh`:
+2. Use the following command to create a service that will be used to execute `WizBotRun.sh`:

     ```bash
     echo "[Unit]
-    Description=NadekoBot service
+    Description=WizBot service
     After=network.target
     StartLimitIntervalSec=60
     StartLimitBurst=2